svekars/katacoda-scenarios/datum-intro/intro.md

-Welcome to your first Pachyderm scenario!

 In this scenario you will learn:

-- What is data lineage and why it is important.
+- What is a Pachyderm datum and how to define it through a glob pattern.
-- How Pachyderm implements data lineage.
-- How to add data to Pachyderm.
+- What types of datums you can specify in your pipeline spec.
-- How to create a Pachyderm pipeline.
+- How to select the right glob pattern.

 ![Pachyderm logo](/svekars/scenarios/getting-started/assets/pachyderm_logo.png)